Rules for Trap/Neuter/Return

 Please follow each of these rules, as they enable us to best care for cats and keep our staff safe.

 - Feral and semi-feral cats MUST be brought in a steel or metal Havahart or humane trap.
-We DO NOT accept feral cats in carriers, cages, boxes, etc.
+We DO NOT accept feral cats in carriers, cages, boxes, etc. for the safety of our staff.

 - Kittens must be 8 weeks old and weigh at least 2 pounds.